ppi-ag/deep-sampler/README.md

    assertEquals("Hello Sarek!", greetingService.createGreeting(1));
 }
 ```
-By default `LoadSamples` searches for the JSON-file on the classpath.
-It expects the JSON-file in the same package
+By default `LoadSamples` searches for the JSON-file on the filesystem.
+The file name is created using the
-where the current test case is located.
-The file name is created using the class name, and the method name of the package.
+full qualified class name, and the method name of the package.
 In this case DeepSampler would try to load a file named
 `./de/ppi/deepsampler/examples/helloworld/GreetingServiceTest_loadSamplesFromJson.json`.

 ## Scopes